VanGits/angular-interview-marketplace/README.md

 https://github.com/VanGits/interview-marketplace/assets/98533984/073e7bec-e319-4790-a585-a27e16cc5495

+Welcome!
+This is A 72 hour full-stack application challenge I have made using the "FEAN" stack (Firebase, Express, Angular, Node)

 ## Features

 - **Interview Packages:** Browse and purchase interview packages tailored for specific job roles, each including a curated set of interview questions, descriptions, and pricing information.

-- **User Authentication:** Securely sign up, log in, and manage your profile to track your purchased interview packages.
+- **User Authentication:** Securely sign up, log in, and manage your profile to create new interview series.

 - **Responsive Design:** Enjoy a seamless experience across various devices with our responsive design.